Timothyhay/LeetCoding/README.md

 # LeetCoding

-My AC solutions on various OJ/OA platforms! 🎆🥳
+My AC Python solutions on various OJ/OA platforms! 🎆🥳

 Find the folder by name for questions in corresponding platform or company.😇